The Importance of Sleep Apnea Treatment

-For those patients that cannot tolerate/wear a CPAP, an effective alternative is an oral sleep appliance therapy.
-An oral sleep appliance is a non-invasive, portable, effective alternative to CPAP therapy.
+For those patients that cannot tolerate/wear a CPAP, an effective alternative is an oral sleep appliance.
+An oral sleep appliance is a non-invasive, portable, effective alternative to CPAP therapy for many.

-The oral sleep appliance is device prescribed by an MD that is custom fabricated by a dentist.
-This device is worn over the teeth and assists in opening up the patient’s airway so they can breathe better while asleep.
-For many of our patients who are CPAP intolerant, we have found we are able to find them a solution that will allow them to treat their apnea using the oral appliance.
+The oral sleep appliance is a device prescribed by a medical doctor that is custom fabricated by a dentist with advanced sleep apnea training.
+This device is worn over the teeth and assists in opening up the patient’s airway, so they can breathe better while asleep.
+For many of our patients who are CPAP intolerant, we have found a solution that allows them to treat their apnea using the oral appliance.